pansay/linguistica/content/posts/2014-10-30_abroad-the-magic-word.md

 Abroad: the magic word
 ===

-Hello, stranger, and welcome to abroad.
+Hello, stranger, and welcome abroad.

 ## Strangers or strange land

-Robert A. Heinlein's *Stranger in a Strange Land*, besides giving us the beautiful word-concept *to grok* [en] : to understand and accept completely), also, in its very title, highlights the two aspects of a stranger: he's seen as strange, but he can also see the land he's in as strange.
-If you care to see things in a bright light, the stranger can help you put into perspective all that you consider as a given.
-His very existence proves that there are more than one language, more than one country, more than one culture, more than one "morality", etc.
+Robert A. Heinlein's *Stranger in a Strange Land*, besides having brough us the beautiful word-concept *to grok* [en] (to understand and accept completely), also, in its very title, highlights the two aspects of a stranger: he's seen as strange, but he can also see the land he's in as strange.
+If you care to see things in a bright light, the stranger can help you put into perspective all that you consider as a given, by seeing as strange what you see as normal, whereas you see as strange what he considers normal.
+His very existence proves that there are more than one language, more than one country, more than one culture, more than one "morality", etc., and thus forces you to acknowldege the non-absolute nature of your point of view.

-The premise of the book is actually identitcal to that of the French Voltaire's *L'Ingénu* (see also his other great classic *Candide* - the two words have the exact same meaning as *naïve*, a third French word to say the same!).
+The premise of the book is actually identitcal to that of  Voltaire's *L'Ingénu* (see also his other great classic *Candide*: the two words have the exact same meaning as *naïve* [fr] - yet another French word!).

 The word *stranger* [en] has roots in old French, thus comes from the same Latin root (*extraneus* [la]) as *étranger* [fr], *straniero* [it], *extranjero* [es].
-But since stranger has other meanings as well, if you wish to refer to *someone born in country A and living in country B*, you're more likely to use *foreigner* [en], *immigrant* [en], if you reside in country B, and *emigrant* [en], or *expatriate* [en] if you reside in country A. (Likewise, English has both *border* and *frontier* [en] (from French *frontière* [fr]), but *frontier* also has the beautiful meaning of *limit of current knowledge that we wish to overcome*.)
+But since stranger has other meanings as well, if you wish to refer to *someone born in country A and living in country B*, you're more likely to use *foreigner* [en], *immigrant* [en], if you reside in country B, and *emigrant* [en], or *expatriate* [en] if you reside in country A. (Likewise, English has both *border* and *frontier* [en] (from French *frontière* [fr]), but *frontier* also has the beautiful meaning of *limit of current knowledge, science or exploration that we can overcome*.)

 It all loses much of its relevance if you try to involve countries C and more, of course.
 In the age of globalization, you can be born in one country, live in a second, have the citizenship of a third, pay your groceries in the money of a fourth, sell services on-line paid in the currency of a fifth, and, ideally, pay your taxes in a tax haven sixth country.
 So who's a foreigner, and who isn't?
 And what's a foreign language?
 And what could "foreign country" possibly mean?
 Hey, Americans and French people, do you know you live in a foreign country according to most of the world?

-Answer: everyone is someone's foreigner, and [there are no foreign languages](http://inner-game.info/how-to-learn-languages/).
+Answer: everyone is someone's foreigner (likewise: *on est toujours l'imbécile de quelqu'un* [fr], everyone is someone's idiot) and [there are no foreign languages](http://inner-game.info/how-to-learn-languages/).

 It's like that old French hamster joke: